rui-r-duan/blog/_posts/2017-11-28-total-order.markdown

 ### How to compare floating-point numbers in Java?

 The recommended way is to use `Double.compare()` or `Double.compareTo()` to compare doubles, and use `Float.compare()` or `Float.compareTo()` to compare floats.
 They consider `NaN`, `0.0f` and `-0.0f`.
 The _natural ordering_ imposed by these methods is consistent with _equals_.
 To test the equality, use the overrided `equals()` methods, such as `Double.equals()`.
 For more details, please read the documentation and the source code of the Java API.

+The floating-point maths is complicated and hard.
+For more discussions, please refer to [Comparing Floating Point Numbers](https://randomascii.wordpress.com/2012/02/25/comparing-floating-point-numbers-2012-edition/).

+Reference: You may be interested in these two methods: `Math.nextAfter(double,double)`, and `Math.ulp(double)`.